mohitmishra786/Tea-Leaf-Quality/README.md

 3. Hosting the model in server side using Flask Framework
 4. Now Flask API can be consumend by mobile app.

-## Flask Api Deployment in Azure App service
+## Flask Api Deployment in Azure App Service

 1. Flask code
 1. Run and check in local